ComputationalRadiationPhysics/pyDive/_sources/start.txt

 Setup an IPython.parallel cluster configuration
 -----------------------------------------------

-The first step is to create an IPython.parallel profile in MPI-mode: http://ipython.org/ipython-doc/2/parallel/parallel_process.html.
+The first step is to create an IPython.parallel profile: http://ipython.org/ipython-doc/2/parallel/parallel_process.html.
 The name of this profile is the argument of :func:`pyDive.init`.
 It defaults to ``"mpi"``.
 Starting the cluster is then the second and final step::